 - The global health committee and course directors will ensure that the activities are consistent with the objectives and policies of Global Health education at the Center for Medical Humanities & Ethics.
 Students may not complete the elective at a location that has not been officially approved.

-Book Seminar: In past years the selected books has been Mountains Beyond Mountains by Tracy Kidder.
+- Book Seminar: In past years the selected book has been Mountains Beyond Mountains; The Quest of Dr. Paul Farmer, a Man Who Would Cure the World, by Tracy Kidder.

 a.
 Read the book